-Council of American Overseas Research Centers: American overseas research centers are the recognized extensions of the advanced foreign research programs of major American universities and museums.
-They constitute the major channel through which current and historical research information about countries important to U.S. interests invigorates American academic institutions.
-Centers operating in Italy, Greece, Turkey, Cyprus, Tunisia, Morocco, Iran, Egypt, Jordan, Israel, Yemen, India, Pakistan, and Hong Kong have provided fellowship funds, access to local research resources, logistical support, liaison with host-country officials, and library and housing facilities to thousands of qualified American academics. facilities serve as the major point of contact for U.S. scholars and their hostcountry colleagues, and their publication and seminar programs disseminate research results abroad and throughout the U.S. The private structure of the centers and the unbiased research they promote make them respected foci of American academia in the countries in which they operate.
+Council of American Overseas Research Centers (CAORC): American overseas research centers are the recognized extensions of the advanced foreign research programs of major American universities and museums.
+They constitute the channel through which research information about countries important to U.S. interests invigorates American academic institutions.
+Centers operating in Italy, Greece, Turkey, Cyprus, Tunisia, Morocco, Iran, Egypt, Jordan, Israel, Yemen, India, Pakistan, and Hong Kong provide fellowship funds, access to local research resources, logistical support, liaison with host-country officials, and library and housing facilities to thousands of American academics.
+Their facilities offer contacts for U.S. scholars and their host-country colleagues, and their publication and seminar programs disseminate research results worldwide.
+The private structure of the centers and the unbiased research they promote make them respected foci of American academia in the countries in which they operate.
 As the result, they contribute considerably to a positive U.S. image abroad.

-The Council of American Overseas Research Centers (CAORC) facilitates and coordinates the work of its 11 member institutions.
+CAORC facilitates and coordinates the work of its ll member institutions.
 Existing centers federated in 1981 to create a forum to identify and address common concerns.
-The Council links its members into a global network by facilitating the flow of information between member research centers, U.S. and foreign institutions, and between scholars here and abroad.
-CAORC fosters communication and collaboration among research centers to strengthen academic programs and administrative procedures; sponsors research projects across national boundaries; serves as an umbrella to publish and disseminate collective research information and to coordinate improvements in member services and operations; and establishes and intensifies liaison with agencies vital to the survival of member centers.
-CAORC undertakes the establishment of new centers in areas which need such institutions.
+CAORC links its member research centers, U.S. and foreign institutions, and scholars into a global information network.
+CAORC fosters collaboration among research centers to strengthen academic programs and administrative procedures and sponsors international research projects.
+CAORC undertakes the establishment of new centers in areas where research exchange opportunities are lacking.